simphotonics/directed_graph/README.md

 ## Usage

 To use this library include [directed_graph] as a dependency in your pubspec.yaml file.
 The example below shows how to construct a graph.
-The constructor takes an optional edges map as parameter.
+The constructor takes an optional comparator function as parameter.
 If a comparator is specified, vertices are sorted accordingly.
 For more information see [comparator].

-Note: To define edges starting from vertex `gray` and ending at vertices `red`, `yellow`, and `blue`, respectively, we use vertex `gray` as map *key* and vertices `[red, yellow, blue]` as map *value*.

 ```Dart
 import 'package:directed_graph/directed_graph.dart';